 Sharon, Massachusetts 02067

-With over twenty years of experience practicing family law in Massachusetts, Beth is also a trained mediator who has completed forty hours of mediation training in accordance with M.G.L. c.
+With twenty-five of experience practicing family law in Massachusetts, Beth is also a trained mediator who has completed forty hours of mediation training in accordance with M.G.L. c.
 233, s.
 23C, and a trained collaborative law practitioner.
 Beth has been counsel in notable trial court decisions, such as an unprecedented Norfolk Probate Court order granting mistrial.
 In addition, she has presented numerous appeals before the Supreme Judicial Court and the Massachusetts Appeals Court and has been counsel of record in published decisions dealing with child custody issues.
 In addition to her private practice, Beth is a mentor member of the Committee for Public Counsel Services Children and Family Law Appeals Panel, handling child welfare appeals for indigent children and parents.
 Beth has received awards and recognition such as the Avvo Client’s Choice Award, the Legal Elite Corporate America Best Divorce Attorney, and the 10 best Attorneys, American Institute of Family Law Attorneys.

 Before founding Nussbaum Family Law, most recently Beth was a senior attorney with the law firm of Smith Lee Nebenzahl LLP, where she specialized in family law and also represented clients with employment and foreclosure issues.